7 Money Issues That Didn’t Exist 50 Years Ago

 Thank you for all your support!
 Without you, we could not keep this site running.
 Gang Gang!

 The world seems to be changing at a breakneck speed in every way, including financially.
 With new technology, new philosophies, new challenges, and new opportunities.
-The United States in 2021 is vastly different, almost unrecognizable in certain aspects, to America in the 1970s.
+The United States is vastly different, almost unrecognizable in certain aspects, to America in the 1970s.
 Here are seven money issues that exist now that didn’t exist 50 years ago, including student loans, and health care.

 Credit Card Debt